FAQs-banner

 You may locate your local tax office here.

-If you are already in the French tax system (and assuming you have not recently moved house), the contact information for your local tax office is shown on the front page in the top-right hand corner of your pre-printed tax return.
+If you are already in the French tax system (and assuming you have not recently moved house), the contact information for your local tax office is shown on the front page in the top-right hand corner of your first tax assessment.

 French residents may create an account on www.impots.gouv.fr following receipt of their first tax assessment, using the online access number (numéro d’accès en ligne) displayed in the top right-hand corner.
 They may thereafter submit their declarations via this online portal.
 The tax authorities are phasing in obligatory electronic submission for French residents.